kunxiongzhu/kunxiongzhu.github.io/_pages/about.md

 Welcome to My Homepage!
 ======
-I'm Kunxiong Zhu, with a strong interest in High Performance Computing and Edge Computing. <span style="color:red">I'm currently seeking a PhD position to further explore these exciting fields.</span> Btw, I'm passionate about hiking and traveling—I’ve explored around 50 cities in China!
+I'm Kunxiong Zhu, with a strong interest in High Performance Computing and Edge Computing. <span style="color:red">I'm currently seeking a PhD position to further explore these exciting fields.</span> BTW, I'm passionate about hiking and traveling—I’ve explored around 50 cities in China!
 I also dream of having a Border Collie or a Labrador one day.
 If you share my interests, feel free to connect with me! 🤗

 My Footprints
 ------